 - Increased Growth Hormone Levels – Since I stop eating at 6pm, my growth hormone (GH) can be released throughout the night in maximum amounts without interference from insulin production.
 Growth hormone is anabolic to muscle and catabolic to fat.
 In a study measuring the effects of fasting on growth hormone levels, fasting showed a marked increase in GH .

 - Improved Insulin Sensitivity – Going 16 hours without a meal increases my insulin sensitivity.
 Because of the diminished glycogen stores after the fast, my cells are primed and ready to absorb any glucose that enters my blood stream.
 It does this with less insulin, which means I’m more able to release fatty acids.
 A study comparing the effects of intermittent fasting (IF) with continuous energy restriction showed that IF lowered insulin resistance, as well as lowered leptin, LDL cholesterol, triglycerides, blood pressure, IGF, and fasting insulin levels .

 - Not as Hungry – Instead of eating 5 or 6 smaller 400-500 calorie meals spaced evenly throughout the day, I’m now combining 6 meals into 3.
 This has given me the added benefit of filling me up so that I’m not constantly hungry.
 I’ve noticed a very large reduction in hunger.

-There are many other studies that have shown benefits in the fields of life extension and fighting cancer.
-As research progresses and time passes, I suspect that there will be a number of new benefits discovered.
+There are many other studies on intermittent fasting that have shown benefits in the fields of life extension and fighting cancer.
+As research progresses and time passes, I suspect that there will be a number of new benefits discovered for intermittent fasting.